MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 When you use copilots and generative AI features, **your inputs (prompts) and outputs (results) might move outside of your region to the location where the Azure OpenAI Service endpoint that powers these features is hosted**.
 We might store prompt and output data for up to 30 days to [monitor for abuse](/azure/ai-services/openai/concepts/abuse-monitoring), but we don't look at it unless our automated systems flag it for review.

-The following table describes when and how data can move across regions for copilots and generative AI features\*.
+The following table describes when and how data can move across regions for copilots and generative AI features.\*

 | Region where your Power Platform or Dynamics 365 environment is hosted | Region where Azure OpenAI Service is hosted | Does data move across regions? | How to allow data to move across regions|
 |-------------------------|-------------------------|-------------------------|-------------------------|